gabrielgomesferraz/WebFundamentals/src/content/en/tools/chrome-devtools/console/log.md

 1. Click the **Log Warning** button in the demo. `Abandon Hope All Ye Who Enter` gets logged to the Console.
    Messages formatted like this are warnings.

-1. (Optional) Click **log.js:X** to view the code that caused the message to get formatted like this, and then navigate back to Console when you're finished.
-Do this whenever you want to figure out why a message was logged in a certain way.
+1. Optional: Click **log.js:12** to view the code that caused the message to get formatted like this, and then navigate back to Console when you're finished.
+Do this whenever you want to see the code that caused a message to get logged a certain way.

 [trace]: https://en.wikipedia.org/wiki/Stack_trace

-1. Click the **Expand** icon in front of the `Log Warning` message in the Console.
+1. Click the **Expand** ![Expand][expand]{: .inline-icon } icon in front of `Abandon Hope All Ye Who Enter`.
 DevTools shows the [stack trace][trace]{: .external } leading up to the call.

-When the button's `click` event listener fired, it called `logWarning`, which in turn called `quoteDante`, which in turn called `console.warn('Abandon Hope All Ye Who Enter')`.
-In other words, the call that happened first is at the bottom of the trace.
+     The stack trace is telling you that a function named `logWarning`, which in turn called a function named `quoteDante`.
+In other words, the call that happened first is at the bottom of the stack trace.
 You can manually log stack traces at any time by calling `console.trace()`.

-1. Click **Log Error**. `I'm sorry, Dave.
-I'm afraid I can't do that.` gets logged to the Console.
+1. Click **Log Error**.
+The following error message gets logged: `I'm sorry, Dave.
+I'm afraid I can't do that.`
-   Messages formatted like this are errors.

 1. Click **Log Table**.
-Log tables by calling `console.table(arrayOfObjects)`, where `arrayOfObjects` is an array of objects with similar properties.
-For example, in **Figure X** each object has a `first` and `last` property, so those columns are populated in each row.
-Only one of the objects has a `birthday` property, so that column isn't populated in some of the rows.
+A table about famous artists gets logged to the Console.
+   Note how the `birthday` column is only populated for one row.
+Check the code to figure out why that is.

 1. Click **Log Group**.
-Log groups by calling `console.group(label)`, where `label` is the name of the group.
-Any subsequent `console` call, such as `console.log('Leo')`, is grouped together until `console.groupEnd(label)` is called.
-The `label` must be the same as before in order to end the group.
+4 messages are grouped under the `Adolescent Irradiated Espionage Tortoises` label.

 1. Click **Log Custom**.
-A message with custom formatting gets logged to the Console.
+A message with a red border and blue background gets logged to the Console.

 ## View messages logged by the browser {: #browser }

 The browser logs messages to the Console, too.
 This usually happens when there's a problem with the page.

 1. Click **Cause 404**.
-The browser logs a `404` network error because the page's JavaScript tried to fetch a file that doesn't exist, `https://devtools.glitch.me/coffee`.
+The browser logs a `404` network error because the page's JavaScript tried to fetch a file that doesn't exist.

 1. Click **Cause Error**.
 The browser logs an uncaught `TypeError` because the JavaScript is trying to update a DOM node that doesn't exist.

 1. Click the **Log Levels** dropdown and enable the **Verbose** option if it's disabled.
 You'll learn more about filtering in the next section.
+You need to do this to make sure that the next message you log is visible.

 1. Click **Cause Violation**.
 The page becomes unresponsive for a few seconds and then the browser logs the message `[Violation] 'click' handler took 2999ms` to the Console.
 The exact duration may vary.